kubernetes/test-infra/coverage/docs/design.md

 #Design of Test Coverage Tool
 We pack the test coverage feature in a container, that is triggered by prow as a prow job.
 There is a separate prow job configured for each of the following workflows (which is discussed in later sections): pre-submit, post-submit and periodic.

-The feature takes input from three sources
+The tool takes input from three sources
 1. It runs test coverage profiling on target repository.
 Prow clones the target repository as the current working directory for the container.
-2. It receives github related variables, such as pull request number & commit number, from Prow.
-Those variables are used as meta-data for the profiles.
-Metadata allows us to do presumbit coverage comparisons.
+2. It reads previously stored post-submit code coverage profile from gcs bucket.
+The profile serves as a base of comparison for presubmit delta coverage.
 3. It allows user to supply variables in prowjob configs.
 Those variables include directory to run test coverage, file filters and threshold for desired coverage level.

 Prow has handlers for different github events.
 We add a pre-submit prow job that is triggered by any new commit to a PR to run test coverage on the new build to compare it with the master branch and previous commit for pre-submit coverage.
 We add a post-submit prow job that is triggered by merge events, to run test coverage on the nodes of master branch.
 Test coverage data on the master branch is supplied to TestGrid for displaying the coverage change over time, as well as serve as the basis of comparison for pre-submit coverage mentioned in the pre-submit senario.